alexfernandez/testing/README.md

 Or add package testing to your package.json dependencies.

+### Compatibility

+Versions 2 and later should be used at least with Node.js v8 or later:

+* Node.js v8 or later: ^2.0.0.
+* Node.js v6 or earlier: ^1.1.0.

 ## Usage

 Add asynchronous testing to your code very easily.
 Require testing: